According to the statistics, you probably have some level of financial infidelity going on in your marriage.

 Your spouse should know everything about you financially.
 He or she should know about every bank account, every credit card, and have access to your individual credit report.

 Be willing to listen to your spouse.
-If they let you in on some financial secrets, try not to be judgmental or argumentative.
+If they let you in on financial secrets they've been hiding, try not to be judgmental or argumentative.
 Try to have a calm discussion and figure out how to resolve the situation.
-Move forward in a positive way so that the deception doesn’t happen again and new trust can be formed.
+Move forward in a positive way so that the deception doesn’t happen again, and new trust can be formed.